 If this isn’t your intention, but instead you want the contract to continue in the event of your death or your spouse’s death, then your spouse should be named as the successor owner and you should be named as the successor annuitant.
 The beneficiary should be whoever you want to receive the death benefit proceeds on the last of you and your spouse’s death.¹

 Be cautious of joint ownership

-A common mistake is to set-up the contract with you and your spouse as joint owners, with one of you as annuitant and your children as beneficiaries.
+A common mistake is to setup the contract with you and your spouse as joint owners, with one of you as annuitant and your children as beneficiaries.
 The intent is to have the contract continue on the death of you or your spouse.
-However, if the annuitant spouse dies first, the contract terminates and the proceeds would be paid to your children as beneficiaries.
+However, if the annuitant spouse dies first, the contract terminates and the proceeds are paid to your children as beneficiaries.
 The surviving spouse receives nothing.
 This is further complicated if your children are minors because they can’t disclaim ownership of the funds.

 If you truly want joint ownership, another alternative would be to have you and your spouse as joint owners, one of you as annuitant, the other as successor annuitant, and the children, for example, as beneficiaries.
 This would work the same as above, but keep in mind that where a contract has multiple owners, all the owners must agree with every change or transaction.

 Set things up the way you intend

 Whether you’re setting up a new contract or reviewing your current one, take the time to understand the implications of contract setup to help make sure things work as you intend.
 Having the right contract setup will also allow you to take advantage of the significant estate-planning opportunities available with insurance investment contracts.
 Refer to "Insurance Investments: the facts" for more information on these types of contracts.